 Luísa Camacho, Ph.D.

-Dr. Luísa Camacho received a bachelor’s in applied plant biology from the Faculty of Sciences of the University of Lisbon, Portugal in 1998, and a Ph.D. in cell biology from the University of Lisbon, Portugal in 2003.
-She was a research associate at the School of Biological and Biomedical Sciences of the University of Durham, UK between 2003 and 2005.
-She was an academic visitor at the Department of Plant Sciences of the University of Oxford, UK between 2005 and 2007.
-In 2007, Dr. Camacho joined NCTR’s Division of Biochemical Toxicology as a postdoctoral fellow; she converted to an FDA staff fellow in 2009.
+Dr. Luísa Camacho is the Deputy Director of the Division of Biochemical Toxicology at FDA’s National Center for Toxicological Research (NCTR).
+She received a bachelor’s degree in applied plant biology from the Faculty of Sciences at the University of Lisbon, Portugal and a Ph.D. in cell biology from the University of Lisbon.
+She was a research associate at the School of Biological and Biomedical Sciences at the University of Durham, UK and was an academic visitor at the Department of Plant Sciences at the University of Oxford, UK.
+Dr. Camacho joined FDA’s National Center for Toxicological Research (NCTR) in the Division of Biochemical Toxicology as a postdoctoral fellow in 2007, converted to an FDA staff fellow in 2009, was hired as a research biologist in 2021, and appointed deputy director in 2022.
 Dr. Camacho has published over 30 peer-reviewed research articles and four book chapters.
-She has served as an expert member in several working groups, including ones for the International Agency for Research on Cancer (IARC).
-Dr. Camacho is the section editor for “Pharmacology, Toxicology, Pharmaceutical Sciences” of the journal Data in Brief and the associate editor for the Journal of Environmental Science and Health, Part C – Toxicology and Carcinogenesis.
+She has served as an expert member in multiple working groups, including for the International Agency for Research on Cancer.
+Dr. Camacho is the section editor for “Pharmacology, Toxicology, Pharmaceutical Sciences” of the journal Data in Brief and the Editor-in-Chief for the Journal of Environmental Science and Health, Part C – Toxicology and Carcinogenesis.

 Professional Societies/National and International Groups